 Why should you get it: If you get involved in a legal dispute of any kind, costs can spiral.
 This coverage means you can confidently enter into legal disputes without worrying about the costs.

-What is it: Life insurance policies offer a wide range of options and will have either a savings or an investment component.
-They can also be designed to provide risk insurance or a retirement pension.
+Life insurance policies offer a wide range of options and will have either a savings or an investment component.
+However, they can also be designed to provide risk insurance or a retirement pension.

 Motor vehicle insurance (comprehensive)